Legal Update: Uranium Mine Plan Near Bears Ears Violates Law

 Daneros Mine operated from 2009 to 2012, producing about 100,000 tons of uranium ore, but with low uranium prices the mine has been on standby since 2012.

-In 2023, the mine's owner drilled five exploration holes at the site.
-According to the company, the core holes "encountered significant uranium mineralization."
-Earlier this year, IsoEnergy conducted seismic surveys at the site, and says that "results from the geophysical surveys, sedimentological mapping and historic exploration data are expected to be integrated to define new exploration targets for subsequent drill testing.”
-IsoEnergy appears to see some potential at the mine.
+In 2023, the mine’s owner drilled five exploration holes at the site.
+According to the company, the core holes “encountered significant uranium mineralization.”
+Earlier this year, IsoEnergy conducted seismic surveys at the site, and “results from the geophysical surveys, sedimentological mapping and historic exploration data are expected to be integrated to define new exploration targets for subsequent drill testing.”
+It sure seems like IsoEnergy is laying the groundwork to start the mine back up, with uranium prices soaring.

-While the board ruled in our favor, it didn't throw out the mine's expansion plan.
+While the board ruled in our favor, it didn’t throw the mine’s expansion plan out.
 Instead, it ruled that all parties to the case must file supplemental briefings addressing, among other things, the status of the mine expansion and the practical consequences of vacating the approved mine plan.
 Our attorneys are hard at work preparing to make our case.

-Once the supplemental briefs are done, the board will decide whether or not to throw out the expansion plan.
-If the board throws out part of the plan, that would mean that certain portions of the project could move forward, but others would be halted, at least temporarily.
+Once the supplemental briefings are done, the board will decide whether to throw out part of the expansion plan or the whole thing.
+Throwing out part would mean that certain portions of the project could move forward, but others would be halted, at least temporarily.
 Or the board could cancel the whole mine plan, which would mean the company could not mine at Daneros and would instead have to go through additional steps to propose a new plan.

 As you know, our work to defend national monuments often moves slowly and it’s important to celebrate our wins.
 While this is a small victory, we’re happy to be able to share a little bit of good news this holiday season.
 We’ll keep you posted as the case progresses and thank you for sticking with national monuments for the long haul.